 Mississippi Boating Basics home-study course or internet course

-(see box below) is available for persons who are unable to attend
+(see list below) is available for persons who are unable to attend

 an instructor taught course.
 Most insurance companies honor these

 courses by offering reductions in insurance premiums on

 Only the following internet boating courses are approved and

 accepted by The Mississippi Department of Wildlife, Fisheries,

 & Parks.
 The operator of a boat or PWC who chooses to take an